ShufflerBardOnTheEdge/MemPrO/README.md

 * Matplotlib 3.8.0
 >pip install matplotlib~=3.8.0

+A Martini3 forcefield is also required, this can be downloaded from [here](https://cgmartini.nl/docs/downloads/force-field-parameters/martini3/particle-definitions.html)

 MemPrO is also accessible on Google Colab via the link [ADD LINK].
 The Colab will contain instructions for use.
 (Currently the Colab in WIP and this will be updated)

 ## Outputs